djm234/music-sorter/README.md

 $ pip install music-sorter/ -r music-sorter/requirements.txt
 $ sort_music -i path/to/music/library -o path/to/new/folder -f xmas
 ```
 The tool then creates a backup of these files into another directory that follows a more structured format: `artist/album/title`, or `artist/title`.
 Any tracks that cannot be sufficiently identified are likely to be placed in a `_Unknown` directory.
 Any tracks that could not be processed by the script are placed in `_Fails`.
-After this point, you may decide whether the resulting structure is to your liking.
+After this point, you may decide whether the resulting structure is to your liking and remove the .